selshiyaxavier/YouTube_data_analaysis/README.md

 - This project uses Streamlit for the interactive web application.
 - Data retrieval is facilitated by the YouTube Data API.
-- Data storage is managed using MongoDB and SQL databases.
+- Data storage is managed using MongoDB database.
 - Data analysis and visualization are performed using Pandas and Matplotlib.